SIST-TS CEN/TS 17470:2020

 Service model for social care alarms

-This Technical Specification 'Service model for social care alarms', provides a framework and recommendations for the roles and responsibilities of the different actors in the social care alarm service chain.
+This document 'Service model for social care alarms', provides a framework and recommendations for the roles and responsibilities of the different actors in the social care alarm service chain.

 1. Service user perspective: objectives, roles, needs and processes

-- service user experience, instruction and installation, use, service accessibility, response arrangements, access management.
+- service user experience, installation and instruction, use, service accessability, response arrangements, access management

-3. Good practice of service delivery: quality and risk management, including security, privacy and for instance requirements for infrastructure.
+3. Good practice of service provision: quality and risk management, including security, privacy and requirements for infrastructure.

-Technology and organization structure independent are important features of this technical specification, the service model for social care alarms.
+Technology and organization structure independence are important features of this document, the service model for social care alarms.

 Servicemodell für Alarmsysteme in der sozialen Versorgung